rivernews/appl-tracky-spa/docs/dev/restful-saga/README.md

 ~~So, from start to end, an object only needs a `objectName`, then we can generate all the actions, reducers and sagas at once!~~

+### Challenge -2C: How can we achieve dynamic typing, so that our factory can accept typing of a data model, and use that to create all redux resources?

 Some takeaways during implementation:

 - What data is passed in - is not cared by the factory.
 The data to be passed in is decided by the caller.
 The factory function generates saga that passes whatever the caller gives to the api functions.